grbl/grbl/readme.txt

 Grbl - An embedded rs274/ngc (g-code) interpreter, cartesian bot controller, readout and exerciser Inspired by the Arduino GCode Interpreter by Mike Ellery

+Status:
+* Linear interpolation machine control complete (No arcs yet)
+* GCode interpreter complete
+* Basic serial protocol complete
+* As of yet completely untested in a real environemnt.
+Still waiting for my micRo kit from Lumenlab.com

 Goals:
 * Suitable for both milling and deposition fabrication
 * Support GCode from common free and cheap CAM-packages right out of the box